-Our EVE ISK list has been last updated on June 29, 2015.
-The next update is scheduled for June 30, 2015.
-As of June 29, 2015 the median price for 10bn EVE ISK is $0 .
-Currently there are 0 EVE Online ISK prices in our database.
+Our EVE ISK list has been last updated on September 24, 2023.
+The next update is scheduled for September 25, 2023.
+As of September 24, 2023 the median price for 2bn is $17.18.
+Currently there are 3 EVE Online ISK prices in our database.

 Eve Online ISK (The Inter Stellar Currency) is the currency in Eve.
 The value of Eve ISK goes up and down according to the demand and supply rules.
 Eve ISK can be earned by usual mining, running trade route and manufacturing ships.
 Some optional ways to earn Eve ISK are guarding miner or trade runner in deep space or hunting down pirates and claiming the bounty.
 Others prefer the opposite, being the pirates themselves and earn more lucrative income.
 Players spend Eve ISKs to get better equipment, skills, insurance and etc. Often, players look for alternatives to buy Eve Online currency with real money from farmers.